Career Definition for a Brick Mason

 Employment and Salary Outlook

 The career outlook for masonry workers is excellent overall.
-Data from the U.S. Bureau of Labor Statistics (BLS) showed that employment in this field will increase by 15%, or much faster than average, from 2014 to 2024.
-Job opportunities specifically for brick masons and block masons are expected to increase 19% during the same time period.
-Median hourly earnings for block masons and brick masons in May 2015 were $47,950 (www.bls.gov).
+Data from the U.S. Bureau of Labor Statistics (BLS) showed that employment in this field will increase by 12%, or faster than average, from 2016 to 2026.
+Job opportunities specifically for brick masons and block masons are expected to increase 10% during the same time period.
+Median hourly earnings for block masons and brick masons in May 2018 were $50,950 (www.bls.gov).